acmeguy/django-kickstart/README.md

 * Redis - Site and session caching as well as message queue (RabbitMQ if huge/high availability messaging)
 * Posttgres - or any database of choice
 * Solr - Advanced search
-* Sentry - Great exception logging and diagnostic
+* Sentry - Great exception logging
 * Node.js - Fan data out to all the connected clients from Redis messages sent by django apps

 Included Django packages